jgpettibone/jgpettibone.github.io/_posts/2014-05-06-flooring-a-number.md

 ## How Do Bitwise Operators Floor Numbers?
 Bitwise operators floor numbers simply because they convert their operands into 32 bit integers.
-However, it's important to know that they convert the operands into integers by truncation and not by rounding the number.
+This conversion to integer, however, is done by truncation and not by rounding the number.
 This means that for negative numbers, the results of using Math.floor() won't be the same as the results of using a bitwise operator.
 Take a look at the following:

 {% highlight bash %}
 > Math.floor(2.134)